renzora/plugins/readme.md

 You can load html and standalone javascript plugins.
 If you create a plugin that contains only javascript, it's good practise to put them into a .js file and load the plugin like below:
 ```
-plugin.load({ id: 'template_plugin', url: 'template/index.js', drag: true, reload: true });
+plugin.load({ id: 'template_plugin', url: 'template/index.js', reload: true });
 ```

-Plugins Don't need javascript to work, you can create a plugin like this:
+Plugins Don't need to write any javascript for your plugins to work, you can create a plugin like this:
 ```
 <div class="window window_bg text-white">
     <div class="window_title p-2">